-- 1. Students will be asked to explain the operation of their programs in order to verify that all are their own works. - 2.
-Students will be asked about their preparation efforts and may be requested to answer surveys and participate in video-taped interviews for research purposes. - 3.
-All teams must complete a web form prior to the competition to allow referees to better prepare for the interviews.
-Instructions on how to submit the form will be provided to the teams prior to the competition. - 4.
-All teams must submit their source code accompanied by documentation and an engineering journal.
-All three documents will be shared online after the competition such that other teams can draw inspiration and learn from them. - 5.
+- 1. Students will be asked to explain the operation of their programs to verify that all are their works. - 2.
+Students will be asked about their preparation efforts.
+The RoboCupJunior Rescue Committee may request them to answer surveys and participate in videotaped interviews for research purposes. - 3.
+All teams must complete a web form before the competition to allow referees to prepare better for the interviews.
+The RoboCupJunior Rescue Committee will provide instructions on submitting the form to the teams before the competition. - 4.
+All teams have to submit their source code before the competition.
+The organizers will share them online after the competition such that other teams can draw inspiration and learn from them. - 5.
 The engineering journal concise dated log shows your journey of the project.
-NOT meant to an after-thought document (a template will be provided) - 6.
-The documentation serves a summary of your project.
-This is an after-thought document to encapsulate your project as a whole (a template will be provided)
+NOT meant to be an after-thought document (RoboCupJunior Rescue Committee will provide a template) - 6.
+The documentation serves as a summary of your project.
+This is an after-thought document to encapsulate your project as a whole (RoboCupJunior Rescue Committee will provide a template)